-Artbox was set up in 2011 to provide much needed opportunities for people with learning disabilities to access the arts and be included in their local community.
+Artbox was set up in 2011 to provide much needed opportunities for people with learning disabilities and autism to access the arts and be included in their local community.

-We run art workshops in Islington, go on trips to museums and galleries in Central London and provide exhibition and sales opportunities so that each of the artists can exhibit, sell and earn an income from their work.
+We run art workshops from our studio in Islington, go on trips to museums and galleries in Central London and provide exhibition and sales opportunities so that each of the artists can exhibit, sell and earn an income from their work.

 We're a registered charity and social enterprise.
 This means that all of our profits go back to supporting people with learning disabilities.

 Find out more about the main areas of our work:

 Workshops take place in Islington.
 The artists work with volunteers to try techniques such as collage, painting, embroidery, model making, photography and printmaking.

 The workshops are fun and sociable.
 All the artists follow their own inspiration and develop their own ideas - for people who might have limited choice in other areas of their lives, the workshops are a valuable chance to explore their own identity and become more independent.